 Downingtown real estate is some of the most expensive in Pennsylvania, although Downingtown house values don't compare to the most expensive real estate in the U.S.

-Downingtown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Downingtown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Downingtown is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Downingtown who work in office and administrative support (16.87%), management occupations (9.43%), and sales jobs (8.90%).

 The education level of Downingtown citizens is substantially higher than the typical US community, as 32.20% of adults in Downingtown have at least a bachelor's degree.